dvnll/ecpli/README.md

 ul = method.ul
 ```

-The frequentist coverage of all provided methods is tested and confirmed
+The frequentist coverage of all provided methods is tested for typical
-at a confidence level of 95%.
+gamma-ray point sources and confirmed at a confidence level of 95%.